walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Exercise summary

 In this exercise you migrated the application database from on-premises to Azure SQL Database.
-The SQL Server Data Migration Assistant was used for migration assessment, and the Azure Database Migration Service was used for schema migration and data migration.
+The Microsoft Data Migration Assistant was used for migration assessment, and the Azure Database Migration Service was used for schema migration and data migration.

 ## Exercise 3: Migrate the application and web tiers using Azure Migrate: Server Migration